 Parking

-Cars and motorhomes can drive up from Cauterets and park at the enormous car park at Pont d’Espagne at the start of the route for €7 for the day.
+Cars and motorhomes can drive up from Cauterets and park at the enormous car park at Pont d’Espagne at the route start point, for €7 for the day.
 It is not possible to spend the night here in a motorhome or campervan.

 Family Friendly